not-SAINT/CarouselLight/README.md

 # CarouselLight

 CarouselLight is a simple slider for any html content for React.
+Works for mobile and desktop devices.
+Support swipes, mouse dragging.
 Styled with styled-components.
 No unnecessary dependencies